 The Online Therapy Unit is open and is not currently experiencing service delays related to COVID-19.
 For a few mental health tips related to COVID-19 click here.

-The UniWellbeing Course aims to provide free education and guidance on simple but effective cognitive behavioural techniques for managing depression and/or anxiety for post-secondary students in Saskatchewan.
+The Wellbeing Course for Post-Secondary Students (UniWellbeing) aims to provide free education and guidance on simple but effective cognitive behavioural techniques for managing depression and/or anxiety for post-secondary students in Saskatchewan.
 The Course helps students with thoughts, behaviours, and physical symptoms of depression and anxiety.

-The UniWellbeing Course is now accepting applications.
-Please click the link below to complete the online application.
+If you are interested in applying for the course, please click the link below to complete the online application.